Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Allbirds, Inc. (BIRD) Investors of Class Action and to Actively Participate

-NEW YORK, April 20, 2023 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Allbirds, Inc. BIRD ("Allbirds" or the "Company") and certain of its officers, on behalf of persons and entities that purchased or otherwise acquired Allbirds: (a) Class A common stock pursuant and/or traceable to the registration statement and prospectus (collectively, the "Registration Statement") issued in connection with the Company's November 2021 initial public offering ("IPO" or the "Offering"); and/or (b) securities between November 4, 2021 and March 9, 2023, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/bird.
+/EIN News/ -- NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Allbirds, Inc. (NASDAQ: BIRD) ("Allbirds" or the "Company") and certain of its officers, on behalf of persons and entities that purchased or otherwise acquired Allbirds: (a) Class A common stock pursuant and/or traceable to the registration statement and prospectus (collectively, the "Registration Statement") issued in connection with the Company's November 2021 initial public offering ("IPO" or the "Offering"); and/or (b) securities between November 4, 2021 and March 9, 2023, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/bird.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.